INAS 300: History

 The White Tigers were commissioned on 7 July 1959 at RNAS Brawdy, United Kingdom with the Indian High Commissioner to UK, Vijay Laxmi Pandit, in attendance.
 The first Squadron Commander was Lt Cdr B D Law.
 The squadron was initially equipped with the Hawker Sea Hawk aircraft.
 On 18 May 1961, Lt Cdr R. H. Tahiliani carried out the first deck landing on INS Vikrant on Sea Hawk IN 156.
 The squadron left RNAS Brawdy on 31 July 1961 with eleven Hawker Sea Hawks and embarked INS Vikrant off the Isle of Wight.
 During the course of the next ten years the Indian Navy inducted fifty-four Sea Hawks in a phased manner, the last aircraft being delivered in December 1971.

 The Sea Hawks were retired from the Indian Navy in a phased manner in the late-70s and early-80s.

 The Sea Harriers were replaced by MiG-29KUBs on 11 May 2016 in a ceremony held at INS Hansa.

-They now act as an operational conversion unit for the INAS 303, the black panthers.
+They now act as an operational conversion unit for fighter pilots after completing Naval Orientation Flying form INAS 551.
+Later they qualify to the operational squadron, the INAS 303 (nicknamed Black Panthers).